hyperledger/fabric/docs/source/developapps/scenario.md

 workers it hired on May 1.
 To do this, it issues a commercial paper with a face value of 5M USD with a maturity date 6 months in the future -- when it expects to see cash flow from Daintree.
-DigiBank thinks that MagnetoCorp is creditworthy, and therefore doesn't require much a premium above the central bank base rate of 2%, which would value 4.95M USD today at 5M USD in 6 months time.
+DigiBank thinks that MagnetoCorp is creditworthy, and therefore doesn't require much of a premium above the central bank base rate of 2%, which would value 4.95M USD today at 5M USD in 6 months time.
 It therefore purchases the MagnetoCorp 6 month commercial paper for 4.94M USD -- a slight discount compared to the 4.95M USD it is worth.
 DigiBank fully